theonjs/theon/README.md

 `theon` provides a built-in layer to attach hooks to observe and manage in detail the different phases in the HTTP flow live cycle inside your client.

-They has been specially designed to provide control capabilities across the different internal phases of any HTTP transaction handled internally in `theon` clients.
+They have been specially designed to provide control capabilities across the different internal phases of any HTTP transaction handled internally in `theon` clients.
-Furthermore, they are mostly useful to perform `pre` and `post` processing operations, such as defining defaults params and adapt/map things before they're processed by subsequent phases.
+Furthermore, they are mostly useful for performing `pre` and `post` processing operations, such as defining default params and adapting/mapping things before they're processed by subsequent phases.

-Hooks behavies like a traditional middleware, meaning you can alter, replace, intercept or even cancel any HTTP transaction at any stage.
+Hooks behaves like a traditional middleware, meaning you can alter, replace, intercept or even cancel any HTTP transaction at any stage.

-Hooks can be attached to any entity, from client globa scope to resource level.
+Hooks can be attached to any entity, from client global scope to resource level.

-Hooks also rely in control-flow capabilities, so you can run asynchronous tasks inside them.
+Hooks also rely on control-flow capabilities, so you can run asynchronous tasks inside them.

 ### Phases